zc/cimaa/README.rst

 Changes
 *******

+- If a check test returns alternating critical/error states (it's unusual for a test to return critical), the stay critical until it clears.

 - Moved stub implementations into ``zc.cimaa.stub`` to make them easier to use outside of tests (e.g. when debugging real installations.)